 Savings bonds come in three varieties: EE bonds and I bonds, which are vehicles for savings, and HH bonds, which were created to produce income for their buyers.

 EEs purchased today pay a fixed rate of interest, which will apply for the 30-year life of each bond, including a ten-year extended maturity period (unless a different rate or rate structure is announced and applied at the start of the extension period).

 Interest is compounded semiannually, with a three-month interest penalty if you cash in the bonds before five years.
 Rates for new bonds are set May 1 and November 1, with each new rate effective for all bonds issued through the next six months.
 You can get current rate information at savingsbonds.gov.
-EE bonds are sold at a 50% discount from face value in denominations of $50, $75, $100, $200, $500, $1,000, $2,500, $5,000 and $10,000 in EE bonds per year.
+EE bonds are sold at face value and can only be purchased electronically at TreasuryDirect.gov.
+You can buy between $25 and $10,000 in EE bonds per year.

 The interest paid by I bonds actually comes in two parts: an underlying fixed rate, which is announced when the bonds are issued, plus a second rate that is equal to the level of inflation.
 The interest is compounded semiannually.
 You must keep bonds for at least one year before you can redeem them and at least five years if you don't want to forfeit three months of accrued interest.
 They will earn interest for 30 years.

 Like EE bonds, I bonds sell for face value and can be purchased electronically at any value from $25 to $10,000 per year.
 You can also use your tax refund to buy paper I bonds come in denominations between $50 and $5,000 each year.